Services and Events

 We expect parents of children who are to be baptised to attend a weekend preparation session.
 This involves conversations about the significance of the sacrament, the roles of parents and Godparents as well as an outline of the ceremony and the symbols which are used; water, holy oils, a white garment, baptismal candle etc. It is also a wonderful chance for parents and children to meet each other, fostering a sense of belonging.

-The next preparation session is on Saturday 19 August 2017 at 10.30am in the St Richard Reynolds Centre which is next to the church.
-To book your place please contact the Parish Office on 01392 274724 or by email email@example.com Check the latest edition of Parish News available on this website for more details.
+Please see Parish News for details of the next preparation course.
+To book your place please contact the Parish Office on 01392 274724 or by email firstname.lastname@example.org Check the latest edition of Parish News available on this website for more details.

 Welcomed into the Family of God